Skip to main content

 git diff main..dev -- path/to/file

-Removal and file path change
+Removal and file path changes

 Delete the file from project and stage the removal for commit